Texture of Time: Carbon

 Texture of Time: Limestone

-Abstract oil paintings made with sustainable materials and found earth pigments foraged on Lindisfarne Holy Island, U.K., 15 feet by 5 feet, 2022.
+Abstract oil paintings made with sustainable materials and earth pigments foraged on Lindisfarne Holy Island, U.K.

-Using ancient recipes to create the materials I use to make contemporary abstract oil paintings to communicate new ideas, pulls the past, present, and future together.
-Wandering in places of extraordinary beauty on the verge of extinction, I connect to the more than human inhabitants.
-Forming relationships with the rock spirits who have deep ties with time provokes desire in me to collaborate with the forms they dwell in and make earth pigments to paint with.
-Their stories, our stories, the universe, united at the end…when the stories are over.
+I use ancient methods to create the materials for contemporary abstract oil paintings—pulling past, present, and future into shared form.
+Wandering in places of extraordinary beauty on the edge of disappearance, I listen for the more-than-human inhabitants.
+I form relationships with rock spirits—keepers of time—who stir a longing in me to collaborate with the forms they dwell within.
+From these relationships, I make pigments.
+I make paintings.
+Their stories, our stories, the universe—united at the end, when the stories are over.

 When the Story is Over